Ruthall21/info2180-lab4/README.md

 # INFO2180-Lab4
-This is Lab 4 for Ruth-Ann
+This is Lab 4 for Ruth-Ann Allen